 The Ciceronian Society facilitates the development of academic conferences that explore the many and various topics related to our core themes of Tradition, Place, and ‘Things Divine.’
-Ultimately, we hope that papers delivered at Ciceronian Society Conferences can find a publishable home in our sister journal: ANAMNESIS.
+Ultimately, we hope that papers delivered at Ciceronian Society Conferences can find a publishable home in ANAMNESIS.

-Our third annual conference will take place at Mount Saint Mary’s University, February 28th – March 2nd.
+Our third annual conference was at Mount Saint Mary’s University, February 28th – March 2nd.
 Additional details about the conference can found on the “Conferences” page.